bradleybossard/docker-cherrymusic-rpi/README.md

 # docker-cherrymusic
-Minimal cherrymusic server based on Alpine
+Minimal cherrymusic server for Raspberry Pi based on Alpine

 ## To run
     docker-compose build